smohadjer/slaven/README_Backend.md

 6. Run following command to activate virtual enviornment: source nameOfVirtualEnvironment/bin/activate
 7. Change to backend folder via cd backend
-8. Run command: `pip install -r requirements.txt` to install python packages
+8. Run command: `pip3 install -r requirements.txt` to install python packages
 9. Create a .env in root of project and add your environment variables to it.

+## Run backend server
-10. Run below command to start a http server at http://127.0.0.1:8000/ `uvicorn main:app --reload`
+1. Run `uvicorn main:app --reload` to start a http server at http://127.0.0.1:8000/.
-11. To see the api endpoints go to http://127.0.0.1:8000/docs
+2. To see the api endpoints go to http://127.0.0.1:8000/docs
-12. Now you can change action of forms to local endpoint at http://127.0.0.1:8000/tennis-form and test forms locally.
+3. Now you can change action of forms to local endpoint at http://127.0.0.1:8000/tennis-form and test forms locally.

 ## Deployment to Deta.sh from a Mac
 1. Download deta cli from: https://docs.deta.sh/docs/cli/install